Government Digital Academy

 The Agency for Digital Government develops and runs the Government Digital Academy, focusing on digital training for top managers and employees in ministries and government agencies.
-The academy offers a variety of courses, all of which are tailored to the needs of employees in the public sector with little or no formal education in IT or digital administration.
+The academy offers a variety of courses tailored to the needs of employees in the public sector with little or no formal education in IT or digital administration.
 Examples of courses include ‘Government Officials within the Digital Public Sector’ and ‘Cyber and Information Security’.

 The Government Digital Academy is run by a team which manages, develops, and administers courses and other activities offered by the Government Digital Academy.

 The choice of courses offered by the Government Digital Academy is motivated by the Model of Digital Skills (see the figure below), which specifies the digital skills needed in government agencies.
 The purpose of the model is to create a universal framework for good digital government, enhancing coordination and comprehension across ministries and government agencies.

 The model identifies four main areas of digital skills considered vital for digital administration in the Danish public sector:

 - Projects and further development,